trip5/EspHome-Led-PixelClock/README.md

 ![image](./images/MatrixClock-mine.jpg)

+### DIY

+You can probably build a clock using an ESP and a few MAX7219 Digit Display pieces.
+If you've got the ability to make one, it's not too hard to edit the `yaml` file to adapt it.

 ### Flashing

+You can use ESPHome to make it completely custom or you can use my [Web Tool](https://trip5.github.io/EspHome-Led-PixelClock/firmware.html).

+#### LED Matrix Clock

 Flashing is dead-simple.
 Hold the 'Download' button while powering-on the clock, or press the reset button while holding 'Download' button.

-You can use ESPHome to make it completely custom or you can use my [Web Installer](https://trip5.github.io/EspHome-Led-PixelClock/firmware.html).

 ---